mgechev/blog.mgechev.com/content/post/2017-11-14-angular-iterablediffer-keyvaluediffer-custom-differ-performance.md

 There are a lot of articles written on this topic so we will just quickly provide some background which will help us understand how differs work and how the framework uses them internally.

-Angular uses **dirty-checking mechanism** in order to detect changes in the registered inside of the templates' expressions.
+Angular uses **dirty-checking mechanism** in order to detect changes in the templates' expressions.
 Lets suppose we have the following template:

 ```html
 <ul>